Jose Trevino Player Props: Yankees vs. Red Sox

-The New York Yankees, including Jose Trevino (.233 slugging percentage in past 10 games, including zero home run), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Jose Trevino (.207 slugging percentage in past 10 games, with zero home runs) and the New York Yankees face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:35 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the White Sox.
+In his last game he had a hitless performance (0-for-2) against the Red Sox.

 Jose Trevino Game Info & Props vs. the Red Sox